avid-technology/VideoEditorialInTheCloud/README.md

 ## Introduction

 This repository contains a collection of modules which allows Avid Enterprise customers to set up a full editorial environment in azure cloud: media transfer, storage, secure remote connection, video and audio editing (MediaComposer, ProTools), monitoring etc...
 Avid customers are able to either deploy environment via ARM template or Terraform technology.
-Ansible playbooks are also available to automate software configuration on pre-built resources.
+Ansible playbooks are available to automate software configuration on pre-built resources.

+Avid storage account is configured for private access only.
+You will not be able to download installers publicly.
+Please contact Avid to get a token generated to gain access to it.

 ## Deployment